ospalh/anki-addons/pages/Batteries.md

 Accordingly, when writing some of my add-ons i used functions from the standard library without second thought.

-As it turend out, a standard binary installation of Anki brings along only some of the files of the standard library.
+As it turned out, a standard binary installation of Anki brings along only some of the files of the standard library.
 This means that some of my add-ons won’t run on typical Anki installs, even when they run on my system.